 During this process, there should be a lot of communication.
 As a business owner, you should know what is going on with your SEO campaign at least once per month, and sometimes much more!

 If you want your cake and want to eat it too, you may want to consider pairing an SEO strategy with a PPC campaign.
 That is playing the long-term play of SEO with the immediate gratification play of Pay Per Click!

 Think of SEO like the 401K of internet marketing.
 It takes time, consistency, and you play for the long-term results.
-With compounding several factors over 4-6 months, you’re likely to see, the results you’re after!
+With compounding several factors over 4-6 months, you’re likely to see the results you’re after!

 When thinking of timeframes for SEO and how long it will take to get the #1 ranking, we should first start looking at what you want to rank for.
 There are some industries, keywords, and geographic locations that are just more competitive than others.
-If you look at “food in New York City” compared to “stained glass installation in Toledo” you can quickly see which one would be more competitive and therefore, take longer to rank for.
+If you look at “food in New York City” compared to “stained glass installation in Toledo,” you can quickly see which one would be more competitive and, therefore, take longer to rank for.
 In addition to you trying to rank, other companies are also trying to get that top spot.

-As you begin to start ranking and getting traffic to your website, other factors will start to take affect as well.
-Things such as CTR (Click thru rate) and how well your website converts the traffic to an action (lead, phone call, etc).
+As you begin to start ranking and getting traffic to your website, other factors will start to take effect as well.
+Things such as CTR (Click thru rate) and how well your website converts the traffic to an action (lead, phone call, etc.).
 As the analytics start coming in, several new tweaks can take place to help improve those numbers, which strengthen your case to Google that you should rank higher and higher.
 Again, you can’t make all of these adjustments until you start getting traffic.

 We’re probably biased, but this answer will surprise you.
 SEO is not for every company.